 MARKETING AND COMMUNICATIONS

-[Producer shall in consultation with Hull/Hull 2017 shall]develop the Marketing and Communications Plan [and such plan shall be subject to the approval of Hull 2017].
+[Producer shall in consultation with Hull 2017 shall]develop the Marketing and Communications Plan [and such plan shall be subject to the approval of Hull 2017].

 Hull 2017 shall develop a marketing and communications plan for City of Culture and shall promote the Production as part of this plan.